-Bald Butte is a 8 mile lightly trafficked out and back trail located near Mount Hood, OR that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and snowshoeing and is accessible year-round.
+Bald Butte Trail is a 8.8 mile lightly trafficked out and back trail located near Mount Hood, OR that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash